 Chest Monster: The poison clams that look just like healing ones.

 Debug Room: Both Ecco and Tides have debug menus accessable by making Ecco face the player, pausing, and entering a certain button combo.
 Among things accessable are a Sound Test, God Mode invincibility, all the messages in each game with a few Dummied Out extras, a level select, and X/Y-coordinate warps.

 Mercy Mode: Tides has a variant: play on normal, and you start on hard.
 Do badly enough and you get booted back to easy; do well enough, and you'll be back to hard.
-Also in Tides, the Four Islands Stalking Mission will eventually have mercy on you and just give you what you need if you fail about 10-12 times, but not before the dolphin gets more and more frustrated with you.
+Also in Tides, the Four Islands Stalking Mission will eventually have mercy on you and just give you what you need if you fail ten times, but not before the dolphin gets more and more frustrated with you.

 My Own Grampa: Variant: while retrieving the Asterite's globe in Ecco the Dolphin, Ecco encounters some proto-cetaceans and accidentally gives them the idea to take to the seas.